-We invite the global TFA Alumni community to register now and take part online in this conversation alongside participants at the EFA Summit in Edinburgh, to listen to cultural workers from Jordan and Mexico, and reflect together on how festivals can respond to the realities of crises and conflicts unfolding around the world.
+We invited the global TFA Alumni community to register now and take part online in this conversation alongside participants at the EFA Summit in Edinburgh, to listen to cultural workers from Jordan and Mexico, and reflect together on how festivals can respond to the realities of crises and conflicts unfolding around the world.

 How do artists continue to create in conditions shaped by conflict, systemic neglect, or ongoing violence?
 What does resilience look like when policies fail, mobility is blocked, and collective care becomes the only infrastructure?
 And what role can festivals play in acknowledging and responding to the urgent challenges communities face around the world?